sdi2100098/sdi2100098/README.md

-# Hi there, I'm Pántios 👋
+# Hi there, I'm Pantios 👋

 I'm a Computer Science student at the **University of Athens (NKUA / DI UoA)**, passionate about systems programming, algorithms, and low-level software.
 My work spans from operating-systems internals and database storage engines to AI-driven games and performance-oriented CLI tooling — all built in C and C++.